tasmidur/laravel-course-coupon-management/README.md

 $coupon = Coupons::whereApplyCoupon(string $code);

 ```

-Add the `Tasmidur\Coupon\Traits\CouponTrait` trait to your model.
-This way you can easily apply coupon codes and the package takes care of storing the coupon association in the database.
+Add the `Tasmidur\Coupon\Traits\CouponTrait` trait is used for applying coupon codes and the package takes care of storing the coupon association in the database.
 ```php
  $course = Course::findOrFail($courseId);
  /** One Coupon Is for One Course */